MileHacker Logo

 Todos Santos Baja California, Mexico Travel Guide

 The town is conveniently positioned between two larger hubs.
 It lies approximately 47 miles (75 kilometers) north of the lively resort town of Cabo San Lucas.
 Travel south from Todos Santos, and you reach the bustling Los Cabos corridor, home to luxury resorts and a busy marina.
-Head north for about 48 miles (78 kilometers), and you get to La Paz, the state capital, a city known for its beautiful Malecon, or waterfront promenade, and access to the Sea of Cortez.
+Head north for about 48 miles (78 kilometers), and you get to La Paz, the state capital, a city known for its beautiful Malecon, or waterfront promenade, plus admission to the Sea of Cortez.
 This central, yet secluded, placement gives Todos Santos a peaceful character while keeping it within reach of regional attractions.
-The unique geography, with the mountains providing a backdrop and the ocean offering surfable waves and stunning sunsets, shapes much of the town’s appeal and its outdoor activity options.
+The unique geography, with the mountains providing a backdrop and the ocean offering surfable waves and spectacular sunsets, shapes much of the town’s appeal and its outdoor activity options.

 Natural Landscape